3kh0/ext-remover/README.md

 Downgrading can be used for several exploits, to get to a version that does not have patches for certain exploits, such as LTBEEF, SH1MMER, or CryptoSmite.
 This is a built-in feature of ChromeOS.

-Please do note that depending on your `kernver=` you may not be able to downgrade to certain versions.
+Please do note that depending on your `kernver=`, you may not be able to downgrade to certain versions.
 More info can be found at the [Finding Kernver](#finding-kernver) section.

 ### Requirements
-- A USB thumb drive with at least 8GB of storage, however 16GB (or more) is recommended.
+- A USB thumb drive with at least 8GB of storage, 16GB (or more) is recommended.
 - A personal computer with access to downloading the Chromebook Recovery Utility.

 ### Setup

 1. Navigate to `chrome://version` on the Chromebook you wish to downgrade.
-If that is blocked try `chrome://system/:~:text=CHROMEOS_RELEASE_DESCRIPTION`, and check for your board under `Platform`.
+If that is blocked, try `chrome://system/:~:text=CHROMEOS_RELEASE_DESCRIPTION`, and check for your board under `Platform`.
 For me, that would be octopus.

 ![chrome://version](img/chromeos-check-board.png)